Tornado (1993 video game)

 A Tornado in low-level action over Europe (screenshot, 1993).

 Tornados mission planner with a complex multi-plane mission being planned (screenshot, 1994).

 A Tornado in low-level action over Iraq in the Operation Desert Storm add-on (screenshot, 1994).

-Tornado is a combat flight simulator video game by Digital Integration that models the Panavia Tornado.
-It was released in 1993 for DOS and Amiga.
+Tornado is a combat flight simulator video game developed by Digital Integration that models the Panavia Tornado.
+It was published by Spectrum Holobyte in 1993 for MS-DOS and Amiga.
 Tornado is one of the first flight simulations to offer head-to-head online dogfights.

 Gameplay

 Tornado features high-speed, low-altitude precision bombing runs over a battlefield full of active friendly and enemy air and ground units.
 It allows the gamer to utilize all complex avionics in both positions of the two-person cockpit.
 The campaign mode contains a full-featured mission planner.
 Depending upon rank, the mission planner screen allows the gamer to plot strategies, gather intelligence data, pin-point targets, study mission briefings, draw flight plans (way points and air patrols), verify payloads, and view weather maps.
 It also provides the gamer with a three-dimensional view of any area of the map.
 The mission planner contains a dynamic battlefield map, which reflects the results of the player's latest missions.
 The mission planner allows the gamer to plot and synchronize attacks consisting of multiple flights of Tornados.
 The game came with a detailed 332 page printed manual, four full-sized color maps and a full-sized, foldable, keyboard reference card.